isomerpages/moe-standrewjuniorsch/_committee/Student Management.md

 ##### (i) Discipline with Care and Dignity

-A whole school approach that encourages positive school ethos and climate in which there is a culture of respect, care and concern, strong teacher-pupil relationship, generation and celebration of success experiences for pupils.
+A whole school approach that encourages positive school ethos and climate in which there is a culture of respect, care and concern, strong teacher-pupil relationship, generation, and celebration of success experiences for pupils.

 Consequences will be meted out according to the types of offences and there is a process of escalation so that there will be appropriate intervention.